hustcer/nushell.github.io/.ebook-pub/commands/tutor.md

 ## Parameters

-- `search`: item to search for, or 'list' to list available tutorials
+- `search`: Item to search for, or 'list' to list available tutorials.
 - `--find {string}`: Search tutorial for a phrase

 ## Input/output types: